I Just Keep Talking

 Für 23,95 € kaufen

 Throughout her prolific writing career, Nell Painter has published works on such luminaries as Sojourner Truth, Ralph Waldo Emerson, and Malcolm X. Her unique vantage on American history pushes the boundaries of personal narrative and academic authorship.
-Led by an unbridled curiosity for her subjects, Painter asks listeners to reconsider ideas of race, politics, and identity.
+Led by an unbridled curiosity for her subjects, Painter asks readers to reconsider ideas of race, politics, and identity.
 I Just Keep Talking assembles her writing for the first time into a single volume, displaying the breadth and depth of Painter’s decades-long historical inquiry and the evolution of Black political thought—and includes a dazzling introduction and coda being published for the first time in this collection.
 From her mining of figures like Carrie Buck and Martin Delaney for their resonance today, to a deep dive into the history of exclusion through the work of Toni Morrison, to a discussion of the American political landscape after the 2016 election, Painter nimbly portrays the trials of a country frequently at war with itself.

 Along with Painter’s writing, this collection offers her original artwork, threaded throughout the book as counterpoint and emphasis.
 Her visual art shows a deft mind turning toward the tragedy and humor of her subjects; pulling from newspapers, personal records, and original sketches, Painter’s artwork testifies to the dialectic of tremendous change and stasis that continues to shape American history.